Investigation Guide

 Are social media accounts part of the public record?

 No. Social media accounts are not maintained by government agencies and are not governed by public records laws.
 They are privately operated platforms where users voluntarily publish information.
-What is visible on a public social media profile is accessible to anyone — but that is a product of the platform's privacy settings, not a legal public records designation.
+What is visible on a public profile is accessible to anyone, but that is a product of the platform's privacy settings, not a legal public records designation.
 People-search aggregators may compile links to public social profiles alongside government-sourced records, but the accounts themselves are not public records in any legal sense.

 How do I verify I have found the right social media account?

-Cross-referencing with confirmed identity anchors is the most reliable approach.
-If you have confirmed age, city, and employer through public records or aggregator data, check whether the social media account is consistent with all three — location tags, employer mentioned in bio, approximate age visible in photos or profile context.
-A photo match alone is not sufficient; multiple corroborating details pointing in the same direction is the standard for reasonable confidence.
-Our guide on confirming someone's identity covers this verification approach in detail.
+Cross-reference with confirmed identity anchors.
+If you have confirmed age, city, and employer through public records or aggregator data, check whether the social media account is consistent with all three: location tags, employer in bio, approximate age visible in photos or profile context.
+A photo match alone is not sufficient.
+Multiple corroborating details pointing in the same direction is the standard for reasonable confidence.
+Our guide on confirming someone's identity covers this approach in detail.

 Can I use these searches for jobs, housing, or insurance decisions?